-We spent some time on the Barton Creek Greenbelt last weekend where the water was flowing, the swimming holes were full, and it was pretty picture-perfect.
-The Barton Creek Greenbelt offers over 12 miles of gorgeous trails for hiking, mountain biking, and swimming when the water levels are just right.
+Last time we visited the Barton Creek Greenbelt the water was flowing, the swimming holes were full, and it was pretty picture-perfect.
+The Barton Creek Greenbelt offers over 7 miles of gorgeous trails for hiking, mountain biking, and swimming when the water levels are just right.
 With so many public access points to the Greenbelt, we were curious about all of the best swimming spots right now.
 So did a little research and compiled a list of the various locations to help you get out and enjoy the Greenbelt.

 –> Public Access Points to the Barton Creek Greenbelt:

 Spyglass has been one of our go-to access point for many years, due to it’s proximity to Tacodeli.
 We usually grab a few tacos to take with us before a swim or a hike.
 There is also usually easy street parking at this location.
 Once you head down the hill at the trail access, take a left and you’ll find your way to the Flats & the Campbell’s Hole swimming spot.
 Click here for a map.

 You can also reach Campbell’s Hole from an access point at Barton Hills Elementary.
 Parking here is on the street in a residential neighborhood.
 Once you enter the trail, head north for Campbell’s Hole.
 Click here for a map.